Research

 systems

 The (bounded) role of stated-lived value congruence and authenticity in employee evaluations of organizations. (joint with Rachel Ruttan, Organization Science 2023).
 More than ever, organizations are publicly proclaiming their values in hopes of appealing to employees.
 Using data from employees on Glassdoor.com and experimental studies, we show that stated values only enhance authenticity when the values are also lived at the workplace.
 Organizations who proclaim values but do not live them up risk negative evaluations from employees.
-Yet, authentically living out values that employees do not prefer brings little added rewards for organizations.
-While it is important for organizations to live out their values, there is a limit to the rewards employees provide to authentic organizations.
-(Open Access PDF here)
+Moreover, we establish a boundary condition around authentically stating values such that authentic values are not rewarded by employees unless the employees have an underlying preference for those specific values.
+Thus, while it is important for organizations to live out their values, there is a limit to the rewards employees provide to authentic organizations.
+(Open Access PDF at Org Science)

-Is Labor Productivity More Sensitive Toward Sudden Welfare Shocks or Chronic Issues? (joint with Luis Ballesteros) Do increases in labor productivity that follow from corporate philanthropy vary based on the societal causes to which firms donate?
+Is labor productivity more sensitive toward sudden welfare shocks or chronic issues?
+(R&R, Strategic Management Journal, joint with Luis Ballesteros) Do increases in labor productivity that follow from corporate philanthropy vary based on the societal causes to which firms donate?
 We introduce a categorization of philanthropy that differentiates between welfare-shocks philanthropy, aimed at restoring welfare for victims of disruptions (e.g., natural disasters), and chronic-conditions philanthropy, aimed at improving welfare for victims of longstanding problems (e.g., poverty).
 Our experimental evidence reveals that exposure to welfare-shocks philanthropy improves workers’ production, accuracy, and efficiency.
 Conversely, labor performance decreases with chronic-conditions philanthropy and remains unchanged without philanthropy.
 These results broadly generalize in matched difference-in-difference estimates spanning 12 years of philanthropy by the largest 500 U.S. corporations.
 The findings suggest that the targets of philanthropic donations are important for the ways in which corporate giving acts as a non-pecuniary incentive.
+(Available at SSRN)

 employees